awsdocs/amazon-ecs-bestpractices-guide/doc_source/networking-connecting-services.md

 # Networking between Amazon ECS services in a VPC<a name="networking-connecting-services"></a>

-Using Amazon ECS containers in a VPC, you can spilt monolithic applications into separate parts that can be deployed and scaled independently in a secure environment\.
+Using Amazon ECS containers in a VPC, you can split monolithic applications into separate parts that can be deployed and scaled independently in a secure environment\.
 However, it can be challenging to make sure that all of these parts, both in and outside of a VPC, can communicate with each other\.
 There are several approaches for facilitating communication, all with different advantages and disadvantages\.

 ## Using service discovery<a name="networking-connecting-services-direct"></a>